pavankothawade/Aladdin-2D-Game/Respect.md

 The project discussion started with choosing a topic, diverse ideas from each of the team members had come.
 Each team member patiently listened and analyze the idea investing their own time instead of just denying the idea.
 Team combined all ideas those were discussed during our meeting, each member studied feasibility of project and then it was discussed in the next meeting and with the agreement of each team member one idea was finalized for the project.
-Since every team member has different technical skills; each member’s skill is respected with the enthusiasm of learning new technologies by all team members.
+Since every team member has different technical skills; each memberâ€™s skill is respected with the enthusiasm of learning new technologies by all team members.

 Week #2